Ryan-AW/Graphical-File-Transfer/README.md

 # Graphical-File-Transfer
-A Graphical File Transferring Program written in Python 3.9 utilizing the PyQt5 library.
+A Graphical File Transferring Program that works over networks written in Python 3.9 utilizing the PyQt5 library.

 Supported Operating Systems:
 Windows & Linux (Not tested on MacOS)